 Does Weed Bring “Higher” Prices for Real Estate?

-The second recent finding about marijuana’s social effects is a bit more complicated.
+The second recent finding about cannabis’s social effects is a bit more complicated.
 According to data collected in Denver, CO—where legal cannabis sales began in 2014—home values within a tenth of a mile from a dispensary rose 8.4%, compared with 6% for comparable area prices as a whole.

 According to Westword, a Denver-based free weekly paper, analysts are cautious about assigning definitive causes to this rise in prices.
 But one trend is crystal-clear: One of the factors in Denver’s surging popularity is legal cannabis.

-In addition to the many consumers interested in access to clean and potent cannabis, the booming marijuana industry is spurring hopeful entrepreneurs to relocate and having a direct impact on commercial real estate prices as well.
+In addition to the many consumers interested in access to clean and potent cannabis, the booming cannabis industry is spurring hopeful entrepreneurs to relocate and having a direct impact on commercial real estate prices as well.

 In April 2017, the New York Times reported that space for commercial grow, production, and retail operations is at a premium.
 In some markets, cannabis businesses are even paying above-market rates for real estate.

-Will the Social Effects of Marijuana Continue?
+Will the Social Effects of Cannabis Continue?

 Whether or not this will turn out to be a trend with legs is another matter.
 Growers and entrepreneurs could find less-expensive solutions, a promised federal crackdown could put the entire industry on ice, or the long-term prediction—that ultimately, national decriminalization will loosen restrictions on interstate trade in cannabis—could all change the calculus significantly.

-But at least for now, we’re seeing some truly fascinating social effects of marijuana.
+But at least for now, we’re seeing some truly fascinating social effects of cannabis.
 Keep your eyes on this space for continuing updates on cannabis policy, research, and more breaking stories concerning our very favorite plant.